YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that an OPEN command attempted to initialize a magnetic tape with a variable length record size that is smaller than this type of tape can accommodate.

 Action: Modify the routine to use a larger record size or use FIXED length records.
-For example, in OpenVMS the minimum variable RECORDSIZE requires a single byte of data and 4 bytes of overhead in every variable-length record.

 ---------------------
 MUBCKNODIR